Ayman-K-Siddiqui/Ayman-K-Siddiqui/README.md

 - ✅ Currently working on making an **Full scale E-commerce store project**

-- 🌱 I’m learning Full Stack Web Development through the **Odin Project**
+- 🌱 I’m on the path to become a **Full Stack Web Developer through the Odin Project**

-- ⚡ Fun fact **I love watching Coding interviews especially while waiting for the bus 😁**
+- ⚡ Fun fact **I love watching Coding interviews especially while waiting for the bus**

 -   👨‍💻 Outside of coding, **I am a great sports fan and cat enthusiast**